 The included software suite holds a few gems, but is otherwise par for the course in branding and bloating.
 I do like the HP LinkUp app.
 With this, the Omni 27 can connect to other computers on a network and access files directly, without having to transfer files or fumble through lengthy setups.
 It’s a simple but slick tool.
 Pair this with the decidedly improved Beats Audio speaker enhancement and you can instantly access audio/video libraries right from any computer on your home network.
 Beats audio adds more punch, clarity and volume to your sounds.
 It’s a hardy and welcomed utilization of the tool this time around.

 The numbers seem to agree.
 The Omni 27 is our highest scorer so far on Futuremark’s PCMark 7 benchmark test.
 But again I urge buyers to get a test run at your local PC shop.
 Load a browser based game, pop in a DVD and crank the audio.
 The proof is in the pudding, which can only be enjoyed up close and in person.

-Bottom line: HP has a wonderful all-in-one PC in Omni 27 AIO.
+HP Omni 27 All-in-One PC Bottom Line: Shawn Sanders 4.5 5.0 HP has a wonderful all-in-one PC in Omni 27 AIO.
 It’s got the looks, the brains and the speed to handle anything everything you want from an AIO solution.
 Do work, play tough and party like a rockstar!